AkshayShekade/EDA-on-Online-Food-Orders/README.md

 # Exploratory Data Analysis (EDA) Project

 ## Overview
 This project aims to perform Exploratory Data Analysis (EDA) on a dataset to gain insights, identify patterns, and understand the underlying structure of the data.
-EDA is an essential step in the data analysis process and helps in formulating hypotheses, guiding feature engineering, and preparing for modeling.

 ## Objectives
 - Explore the dataset to understand its characteristics and distributions.